bot-ts/framework/README.md

 # Unicorn-Trap
-A Discord bot for role color management
+A Discord bot for role color management.